freenet/freenet-core/docs/src/tutorial.md

 # Getting Started

 This tutorial will show you how to build decentralized software on Freenet.
-For a similar working and up to date example check the `freenet-microblogging` app (located in under the `apps/freenet-microblogging` directory in the `freenet-core` repository).
+For a similar working and up to date example check the `freenet-email` app (located in under the `apps/freenet-email-app` directory in the `freenet-core` repository).

 <!-- toc -->